oscar9010/test_holafly/README.md

 The Bootstrap framework was used in version 5.0.2, in addition to CSS code, "react-router-dom" was used in version 5.3.0 and React in version 18.2.0.

 To create the application, it was done with the create-react-app kittens command and the server is initialized with the npm start command on port 3000.

+## Docker repository

+ oscardev9010/kittens

+ ## Observations

+You must install the JSON server npm install -g json-server and put the db.json file in the root folder of the JSON server, and start the server json-server --watch db.json --port 3001.